GreenSqu1rrel/c24ExamAssignmentTobiJoshi/README.md

 5) The customers are automatically read in from the CSV file when the program is started.
 6) The organization is represented in a UML class diagram
-7) The data structure "chained list" is used
+7) The data structure "linked list" is used
 8) The code is well structured, programmed object-oriented, sufficiently commented and the variables have meaningful, English names

 ## Bonus task